kristinemlarson/gnssrefl/tests/use_cases/use_p709.md

 **Estimate Reflector Height**

+Set your analysis strategy using <code>make_json_input</code>.
+Remember, if the UNR database knows about the site, then you can input lat,lon,ht of 0,0,0.

 <code>rinex2snr p709 2021 183 -dec 5 -archive unavco -rate high -orb gnss</code>

 <code>gnssir 2021 1 -doy_end 180</code>